ahmedrosea/paymob_payment_integration_app/README.md

 # payment_integration

-in this i added paymob payment gateway to allow users to apy with credit cards and reference code from any machine in any market.
+In this app i added paymob payment gateway to allow users to apy with credit cards and reference code from any machine in any market.